 Woe to him who so denies the authority of Christ, and the gift of God, as to submit to it!

 You erase with one stroke of the pen chapter 4 of the epistle to the Ephesians.
 You deny the authority of Christ in His own house, as well as the rights of the Holy Ghost; and you talk of disobedience!
 You confound the bishop with the evangelist; you will not have any, unless it be some of your own bishops; and if there are any others who are so from God, you deny it to be ministry; and you will have us to submit to this, under penalty of your anathema as schismatics!
-Is it, then, you who have the key of David, to shut and to open, so that there should be no ministry except that of your bishops and of your deacons?{pb 109}
+Is it, then, you who have the key of David, to shut and to open, so that there should be no ministry except that of your bishops and of your deacons?

+{109}

 You decide too quickly, my brethren.
 The Master is still there.
 Better would it be for you to confide more to Him.
 Is it His house that you direct thus?
 Take care!
 It is a serious affair to meddle with the Church which belongs to Him.
 He is Son over His own house.